 Deviations from point 2 of the Code of Practice: None

 The board of directors continuously assesses the capital situation in light of the group’s goals, strategy and desired risk profile.
-As at 31 December 2016 SpareBank 1 SMN’s equity capital totalled NOK 15,3bn.
-As of the same date the tier 1 ratio was 17.0 per cent and the common equity tier 1 (CET1) ratio was 14.9 per cent.
+As at 31 December 2017 the tier 1 ratio was 16.9per cent and the common equity tier 1 (CET1) ratio was 14.9 per cent in SpareBank 1 SMN.

-For detailed information on capital adequacy, see the relevant note in the annual report.
-For a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the group’s Pillar 3 report published at smn.no, and the chapter dealing with risk and capital management in this annual report.
+For detailed information on capital adequacy, see the relevant note in this annual report.
+For a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the Pillar 3 report published at smn.no.

 SpareBank 1 SMN aims to manage the group’s resources in such a way as to provide EC holders with a good, stable and competitive return in the form of dividend and a rising value of the bank’s EC.